polterguy/polterguy.github.io/index.md

 Aista Magic Cloud, or Magic for short, is a software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, and low-code software development automation.
 This allows you to focus on creative tasks, while having the machine implement the boring parts.
-Aista Magic Cloud is [open source](https://github.com/polterguy/magic), but Aista also offers [hosting of Magic](https://aista.com) for a monthly fee.
+Aista Magic Cloud is [open source](https://github.com/polterguy/magic), but AINIRO.IO also offers [hosting of Magic](https://ainiro.io) for a monthly fee.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/n8Y4sTrprqk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>